TheCongaGuy/Wordle-Solver/README.md

               guess = wordleSolver.getGuesses()

           for letter in guess:
-              if letter not in wordleSolver.triedLetters:
-                  # Add a new letter to the Tried Letter list if the current letter is new
-                  wordleSolver.triedLetters.append(letter)

               result = input(f'What was the best result of the letter {letter} (g/y/b): ')

               if result.lower() == "g":